-Choose your art wisely or it may feel off-putting to a home buyer or guest, but even more importantly it can leave you feeling unsatisfied with the result.
-No one wants that, so we’re sharing the top four mistakes to look out for when choosing artwork for your home:
+Choose your artwork wisely or it may feel off-putting to a home buyer or guest, but even more importantly it can leave you feeling unsatisfied with the result.
+No one wants that, so we’re sharing the top four mistakes to look out for when choosing wall art for your home:

 Size Does Matter

-When the sizing is wrong on a piece of art, the entire room can feel unbalanced.
-In order to create a pleasing look in the space make sure the proportions work together.
+When the size on a piece of art is wrong, the entire room can feel unbalanced.
+In order to create a pleasing look in the space make sure the proportions of the artwork, wall and even surrounding furnishings work well together.
 For example, a small piece of art on a large wall looks awkward and feels out of place with the rest of the room.
 The opposite is true as well, a large piece of art in a small area can overpower a room.
-Choose a piece that fits properly on the wall — and for smaller pieces consider creating a collage to fill up space.
+Choose a piece that fits properly on the wall like shown in this picture above — and for smaller pieces consider creating a collage to fill up space.

 Frames ‘Gone Wild’